My failures as a father

 I guess I’ll always be a work in progress.
 There shouldn’t be any shame in that.
 And in my more positive moments, I tell myself she’s better for having gone through all of that chaos in the early years.
 We’re better.
 We’re certainly closer, especially now that I’m the only parent she’s got.
 There’s guilt around that too, but I’m not ready to go there yet.

-I’m not sure why this guilt and shame is popping up so often now.
+I’m not sure why this guilt and shame are popping up so often now.
 I don’t know what’s triggering it, especially since, as I mentioned, we’re both in a great place.
 But expressing it helps.
 Writing this has lightened some of the weight.
 It’s also pushing me to find the trigger and squash it.

 These feelings also feel selfish.
 I actually don’t know how my daughter feels about her upbringing.
 We make off-handed comments about some of the things she witnessed or been through but never dive deep into how it affected her.
 All of this guilt stems from my own assumptions.